mourner/rbush/README.md

 RBush
 =====

-A high-performance JavaScript library for 2D spatial indexing of points and rectangles by [Vladimir Agafonkin](http://github.com/mourner), based on an optimized **R-tree** data structure with **bulk loading** and **bulk insertion** algorithms.
+RBush is a high-performance JavaScript library for 2D **spatial indexing** of points and rectangles by [Vladimir Agafonkin](http://github.com/mourner), based on an optimized **R-tree** data structure with **bulk loading** and **bulk insertion** algorithms.
 _A work in progress_.

-A spatial index is a special data structure for points and rectangles that allows you to perform queries like "give me all items within this bounding box" very efficiently (e.g. hundreds of times faster than looping over all items).
+*Spatial index* is a special data structure for points and rectangles that allows you to perform queries like "all items within this bounding box" very efficiently (e.g. hundreds of times faster than looping over all items).
 It's most commonly used in maps and data visualizations.

 ## Roadmap